Peter42306/TrucksWeighingWebApp/README.md

 ## Project status

-This is a live, deployed, and actively used application, built as practical tool for the cargo surveyors and tally teams.
+This is a live, deployed, and actively used application, built as practical tool for the cargo surveyors and tally teams that helps control cargo weight during truck operations at terminals - in ports, warehouses, and silos (loading or discharging).